mikkellu/profeat2/README.md

     be installed to your user package database).
 Make sure you create the sandbox in the directory that contains the `profeat.cabal` file:

-        cd profeat/
         cabal sandbox init
-        cabal sandbox add-source ../sobdd

-    If you decide not to use a sandbox, you have to install the `sobdd` library manually to your user package database:

-        cd sobdd/
-        cabal install

 *   To build ProFeat, execute the following command in the project's root directory (the directory containing the `profeat.cabal` file):